jbeyer05/active_admin_flat_skin/README.md

 ## Installation

-As active_skin is the css theme for the [active_admin](https://github.com/gregbell/active_admin) administration framework - you have to install if first.
+As active_skin is a css theme for the [active_admin](https://github.com/gregbell/active_admin) administration framework, you have to install Active Admin first.

-Having active admin installed add the following line to your application's Gemfile:
+Once Active Admin is installed, add the following line to your application's Gemfile:

 ```ruby
 gem 'active_admin_flat_skin'